Skip to content

 You can download Ethnicity and Language codes (57kB) for use when completing the Parental Agreement From

-Completed forms should be emailed or posted to t he Early Education Funding Administrator at the address below.
+Completed forms should be emailed or posted to the Early Education Funding Administrator at the address below.
+The Administrator does not require a copy of the Parental Agreement form, but please ensure you keep a copy and give one to the parent.

 Please Do NOT send any child information via email as this is not a secure method and has the potential of being intercepted by an unknown source.
 Child information must be sent via the online secure submission facility USO-FX through the London Grid for Learning (LGFL) using your LFGL login.

-The latest version of the Privacy Notice which you can personalise with your own branding is available to download here: Privacy Notice (38kB)
+The latest version of the Privacy Notice which you can personalise with your own branding is available to download here: Privacy Notice (0.1MB)

 Early Education Funding Administrator